IshmaelBelghazi/ALI/index.md

-**Note: Jeff Donahue, Philipp Krähenbühl and Trevor Darrell at Berkeley published a paper independently from us on the same idea, which they call Bidirectonal GAN, or BiGAN.
+**Note: Jeff Donahue, Philipp Krähenbühl and Trevor Darrell at Berkeley published a paper independently from us on the same idea, which they call Bidirectional GAN, or BiGAN.
 You should also check out their awesome work at [https://arxiv.org/abs/1605.09782](https://arxiv.org/abs/1605.09782).**

 <a name="what_is"></a>